How to manage water use, levels, drainage and irrigation, and avoid pollution from waste water and sheep dip.

 - keep freshly dipped sheep in a holding field until they are dry

-- rinse empty sheep dip containers at least 3 times and crush them so they can’t be used again – see the guidance on Voluntary Initiative website by searching for BPG container cleaning
+- rinse empty sheep dip containers at least 3 times and crush them so they cannot be used again – see the guidance on Voluntary Initiative website by searching for BPG container cleaning

 - dispose of waste sheep dip legally and as soon as possible after dipping